 Provide specifics (if useful).
 If the sub-college of your university is well known and relevant (e.g., say you graduated from the hospitality school of your university and are applying for a job in hospitality) you can include that before you include your university name.
 For example, you could say “School of Hospitality, XYZ College.”

 You can leave out your GPA.
-If you are a student or recent graduate and your GPA wasn’t great, but you have other accolades, just leave the GPA out and put something else, like “XYZ Award Recipient.”
-Once you are out of school for a couple years, you should take your GPA out of your resume no matter what.
+If you're a student or recent graduate and your GPA wasn’t great, but you have other accolades, just leave the GPA out and put something else, like “XYZ Award Recipient.”
+Once you're out of school for a couple years, you should take your GPA out of your resume altogether.

 You can leave out high school (after a while).
-Once you have been in college for a year or so (or once you are in some other sort of continuing education), you can leave your high school degree and GPA out of your resume.
+Once you've been in college for a year or so (or once you're in some other sort of continuing education), you can leave your high school degree and GPA out of your resume.
 However, you should mention your high school diploma (or GED) if it is your highest degree.

 Tell the truth.
-It is very easy for an employer to confirm whether or not the education information in your resume is true or not.
+It's very easy for an employer to confirm whether or not the education information in your resume is true or not.
 He or she can simply check your transcript.
-Therefore, be honest.
+If you're not happy with your GPA, leave it out, but don’t make it up.
+Be honest.

 Resume Education Section Template

 You can use the following template to help structure the education section of your resume.
-Keep in mind that you can change and remove any of this information to fit your own circumstances and the job for which you are applying.
+Keep in mind that you can change and remove any of this information to fit your own circumstances and the job for which you're applying.

 Year of graduation